better-slop/hyprwhispr-rs/README.md

 </div>
 <hr />

+> ⚠️ **Experimental:** This application is highly opinionated, and its defaults may not work for you.
+I am exploring more ergonomic defaults... expect breaking changes.

 # Requirements

 - whisper.cpp ([GitHub](https://github.com/ggml-org/whisper.cpp), [AUR](https://aur.archlinux.org/packages/whisper.cpp))

-# Hyprland Integration
+# Built for Hyprland

 - Detects Hyprland via `HYPRLAND_INSTANCE_SIGNATURE` and opens the IPC socket at `$XDG_RUNTIME_DIR/hypr/<signature>/.socket.sock`.
-- Issues `dispatch sendshortcut` commands against the active window to paste dictated text, inspecting `activewindow` to decide when `Shift` is required for terminal emulators.
+- Execs `dispatch sendshortcut` commands against the active window to paste dictated text, inspecting `activewindow` to decide when `Shift` is required for a hardcoded list of programs.
-- Falls back to a Wayland virtual keyboard client or a simulated keypress paste if IPC communication fails, ensuring dictation still completes.
+- Falls back to a Wayland virtual keyboard client or a simulated keypress paste if IPC communication fails.

 # Example Configuration